aws/aws-encryption-sdk-c/README.md

 1. aws-c-common, typically bundled with the AWS SDK for C++
 1. The AWS SDK for C++ version 1.9.35 or newer

-The AWS SDK for C++ and the AWS Encryption SDK for C share dependencies on OpenSSL, aws-c-common, and CMake, and the AWS SDK for C++ has some additional dependencies and prerequisites of its own.
-See [AWS SDK for C++: Getting Started](https://github.com/aws/aws-sdk-cpp#getting-started).
+The AWS SDK for C++ and the AWS Encryption SDK for C share dependencies on OpenSSL, aws-c-common, and CMake.
+The AWS SDK for C++ has additional dependencies and prerequisites.
+See [AWS SDK for
+C++: Getting Started](https://github.com/aws/aws-sdk-cpp#getting-started).

 You need to compile both the AWS Encryption SDK for C and its dependencies as either all shared or all static libraries.

-If you would like to build shared libraries, you will need to supply the `-DBUILD_SHARED_LIBS=ON` flag to build aws-c-common, the AWS SDK for C++, and the AWS Encryption SDK.
+To build shared libraries, specify the `-DBUILD_SHARED_LIBS=ON` flag to build aws-c-common, the AWS SDK for C++, and the AWS Encryption SDK.

 If you would like to build static libraries, you will need to supply the `-DBUILD_SHARED_LIBS=OFF` flag to build